taccho18/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 The user management feature allows you to manage the users within your tenant, that is create users, store user details, or configure login and security options.

->**Requirements** You need the following permissions:
+>**Requirements** ROLES & PERMISSIONS:
->- To view users: READ rights for the permission category "User management"
+>- To view users: Permission type "User management" with permission level READ
->- To create users: CREATE rights for the permission category "User management"
+>- To create users: Permission type "User management" with permission level CREATE
->- To manage users (edit, delete, copy inventory roles, enable/disable): ADMIN rights for the permission category "User management"
+>- To manage users (edit, delete, copy inventory roles, enable/disable): Permission type "User management" with permission level ADMIN

 > **Info:** If your tenant is configured for using single sign-on (SSO) in {{< sag-cloud >}}, new users should be created under **My Cloud**, accessible through the application switcher in the upper right corner, so that they are able to use the single sign-on feature.
 <br>